MikkFalling/sv/README.md

-You are authorized to use any assets in this repository for your own.
+You are authorized to use any assets in this repository for yourself.

 You are NOT permitted to: